Awards for the Best Film Scores:

-Application period will run until July 31st the latest.
-The Artistic Board of the festival will conduct selection of movies for nominations, and the criteria will be determined in relation to the quality and originality of the score.
-Only films with the production date between January 1st 2010. and February 28th of the current year, will be considered for nominations.
+Application period will run until July 1st the latest.
+The Artistic Board of the Festival will conduct selection of movies for nominations, and the criteria will be determined in relation to the quality and originality of the score and sound.
+Only films with the production date between January 1st 2015 and May 1st of the current year, will be considered for nominations.

 Selection criteria will be as follows: